bbenedict/bbenedict/README.md

 ### Did you really say that?

-I once said I wanted to create the best software ever created that people only discover after I am gone.
+I once said I wanted to build the best software ever made that people only discover after I am gone.